sampointer/fluent-plugin-cloudwatch-ingest/README.md

 #### Elasticsearch
 It is a common pattern to use fluentd alongside the [fluentd-plugin-elasticsearch](https://github.com/uken/fluent-plugin-elasticsearch) plugin, either directly or via [fluent-plugin-aws-elasticsearch-service](https://github.com/atomita/fluent-plugin-aws-elasticsearch-service), to ingest logs into Elasticsearch.

-At present there is a bug within this plugin that, via an unwise cast, causes records without a named timestamp field to be cast to `DateTime`, losing the precision.
-This PR: https://github.com/uken/fluent-plugin-elasticsearch/pull/249 fixes that issue.
-If you need this functionality then I would urge you to comment and express interest over there.
+Prior to version 1.9.5 there was a bug within that plugin which, via an unwise cast, caused records without a named timestamp field to be cast to `DateTime`, losing the precision.
+This PR: https://github.com/uken/fluent-plugin-elasticsearch/pull/249 fixed that issue.

-Failing that I maintain my own fork of that repository with the fix in place: https://github.com/sampointer/fluent-plugin-elasticsearch/tree/add_configurable_time_precision_when_timestamp_missing

 ### IAM
 IAM is a tricky and often bespoke subject.
 Here's a starter that will ingest all of the logs for all of your Lambdas in the account in which the plugin is running: